 #2: Corkscrew Swamp Sanctuary

-Best birding in Collier County.
+This place is the best birding in Collier County.
 The sanctuary is a breeding ground for about 100,000 wood storks, and year-round residents include white ibis and red-bellied woodpeckers.
 Rent binoculars at the center or find one of the telescopes positioned by staff.
 A 2.25-mile board walk loops through 5 habitats.
 Birding and photography workshops as well as kayak and boat tours are available.

 375 Sanctuary Rd.
 W., Naples, FL 34120